 Note: Employers could have only applied to be reimbursed for a maximum of three calendar days, even if they chose not to count part days as full days of paid leave.
 For example, if an employee took a half day of paid leave on a Monday, two full days of paid leave on the Tuesday and Wednesday and an additional half day on the Thursday, the employer could have only applied for reimbursement for three of those days.

 Eligibility for reimbursement

-- If an employee had five days of paid leave under an employment contract but only used up two, the employee would have no entitlement under the ESA because they still have three days remaining under their employment contract, therefore the employer would not eligible for reimbursement.
+- If an employee had five days of paid leave under an employment contract but only used two before April 19, 2021, the employee had no entitlement to paid IDEL under the ESA because they still had three days remaining under their employment contract, therefore the employer would not have been eligible for reimbursement.